thomas-fossati/draft-cca-endorsements/draft-ydb-rats-cca-endorsements.md

 --- abstract

-Arm Confidential Computing Architecture (Arm CCA) Endorsements comprise of reference values and cryptographic key material that a Verifier needs in order to appraise Attestation Evidence produced by Arm CCA system.
+Arm Confidential Computing Architecture (Arm CCA) Endorsements consist of reference values and cryptographic key material that a Verifier needs to appraise Attestation Evidence produced by an Arm CCA system.

 --- middle